About SEND support and the Graduated Approach

 This is known as the graduated approach and it draws on more frequent review and more specialist expertise in successive cycles in order to match interventions to the SEN of children and young people (chapter six of the SEND Code of Practice).

-In Buckinghamshire we have developed an SEN Support Plan document for the purpose of identifying the SEN of children/young people, monitoring their progress towards desired outcomes and tracking resources utilised within the educational setting.
+In Buckinghamshire, we have developed an SEND Support Plan document for the purpose of identifying the SEND of children/young people, monitoring their progress towards desired outcomes and tracking resources utilised within the educational setting.

 High Needs Block Funding

 It is expected that most children and young people will have their needs met within setting’s existing resources, however settings may request High Needs Block Funding (HNBF) for specific short term targeted interventions to support an individual’s SEN where support is required above the £6,000 delegated funding.
 HNBF will not be agreed in the first instance for any longer than two academic terms.
 Should an extension be required, evidence of impact to date must be submitted via ‘Assess, Plan, Do, Review’ processes.

 Requests for an extension to HNBF must be accompanied by provider/school/setting/college evidence of how funding given to date has been used and the impact it has had for the outcomes of the individual.
 Information supporting how any extension to HNBF will be used must also be provided.
 The setting should demonstrate that they have taken purposeful, relevant and sustained action to meet the individuals SEN before making a request for additional funding.
 The setting must clearly detail what the request is for, the cost of this and how the interventions will be measured.

 - to provide consistent and focused decision making in line with current legislation

 - to work collaboratively and be solution focused in ensuring children and young people’s needs are effectively met